amal-tv/AI-code-Reviewer-deepSeek-r1/README.md

    ```

 3. **Set Up Environment Variables**
-   Create a `.env` file in the root directory and add:
+   Create a `.env` file inside the server folder and add:

    ```sh
    MODEL_NAME=your_model_name